-- Partnership between teachers and parents, which enable our children to feel secure at school and develop a sense of well-being and achievement; - The teachers' knowledge of how children develop and learn and the range of teaching strategies at their disposal; - The teachers' abilities to provide an appropriate balance between play that is led by children (child initiated) with rigorous guidance from teaching staff, and activities that are guided by adults. - The teachers' ability to become involved in children's play, to know how to extend and develop play and to promote communication by encouraging children to talk in full sentences and use newly acquired vocabulary. - A carefully planned curriculum that helps children achieve the Early Learning Goals by the end of the Foundation Stage and ensures children's school readiness by having a greater focus on teaching essential skills and knowledge in the specific areas of learning as children move through the Reception year. - Planning takes account of the different rates at which children learn and develop. - Provision for children to take part in activities that allow them to play and explore, investigate and experience things hands on, developing a 'have a go' ethos. - Children are challenged through support, open ended questioning and independence to develop children's' resilience when they encounter difficulties and subsequently, enjoy their achievements. - Encouragement for children to communicate and talk about their learning, develop their own ideas, make links between ideas and develop strategies to develop their independence and selfmanagement; - Support for learning with appropriate and accessible indoor and outdoor space, facilities and equipment; - Identification of the progress and future learning needs of children through observations, which are regularly shared with parents; - Reading is high profile and is taught in twice daily phonics sessions, Children are heard read regularly and reading at home is encouraged and rewarded. - Good relationships between our school and the settings that our children experience prior to joining our school; - Clear aims for our work, and the regular monitoring to evaluate and improve what we do; - Regular identification of training needs of all adults working within the Foundation Stage. - Weekly meetings to discuss planning, key observations and moderation of children's attainment levels. - Further communication between the Reception staff and year one staff when children are near to achieving the Early Learning Goals.
+- Partnership between teachers and parents, which enable our children to feel secure at school and develop a sense of well-being and achievement; - The teachers' knowledge of how children develop and learn and the range of teaching strategies at their disposal; - The teachers' abilities to provide an appropriate balance between play that is led by children (child initiated) with rigorous guidance from teaching staff, and activities that are guided by adults. - The teachers' ability to become involved in children's play, to know how to extend and develop play and to promote communication by encouraging children to talk in full sentences and use and apply newly acquired vocabulary. - A carefully planned curriculum that helps children achieve the Early Learning Goals by the end of the Foundation Stage and ensures children's school readiness by having a greater focus on teaching essential skills and knowledge in the specific areas of learning as children move through the Reception year. - Planning takes account of the different rates at which children learn and develop. - Provision for children to take part in activities that allow them to play and explore, investigate and experience things through a "hands on" approach, whilst developing a 'have a go' ethos. - Children are challenged through support, open ended questioning and independence to develop their resilience when they encounter difficulties.
+Subsequently, they feel a sense of pride and enjoy their achievements. - Encouragement for children to communicate and talk about their learning, develop their own ideas, make links between ideas and develop strategies to develop their independence and selfmanagement; - Support for learning with appropriate and accessible indoor and outdoor space, facilities and equipment; - Identification of the progress and future learning needs of children through observations, which are regularly shared with parents via our learning platform, "Seesaw." - Reading is high profile and is taught in daily phonics sessions using the 'Essential Letters and Sounds' synthetic scheme.
+Children are heard read regularly and reading at home is promoted and rewarded.
+Half termly assessments ensure that children who are not making the expected progress are identified quickly and daily interventions are provided to help them to keep up / catch up. - Good relationships between our school and the settings that our children experience prior to joining our school; - Clear aims for our work and the regular monitoring to evaluate and improve what we do; - Regular identification of training needs of all adults working within the Foundation Stage. - Weekly meetings to discuss planning, key observations and moderation of children's attainment levels. - Further communication between the Reception staff and year one staff when children are near to achieving the Early Learning Goals.